EPCCed/archer2-cpp/lectures/Combining-classes/README.md

   - Now in a third class write a absolute magnitude function and have this class inherit from the previous
 - **`Try multiple inheritance`**:
   - Take new copy of your complex class with only data members
-  - Write a magnitude class
+  - Write an real and imaginary getter class
-  - Write an real getter class
+  - Write a magnitude class that inherits the other two classes to make a complete complex class.
-  - Write imaginary getter class
+- **`Polymorphism`**
-  - Write a class that combines inherits all three to make a complex complex objecgt
+  - Compile part 4 with `g++ main.cpp -o main`
-- Polymorphism
+  - Run `main`
-  - Write a base class with a function called weatherforecast that prints a message. "rain"
+  - Look at the code and can you explain how the inheritance works?
-  -  Write a second
+  - Can you correct the forcast?

 ---